 Djuna’s work as Convenor of the FDA’s House of Commons Branch has been felt nationwide, with the potential to change the House of Commons forever.
 Leading a campaign from the front line is never an easy task, especially one focussed on an issue as high-profile and sensitive as this, and the FDA’s successes could not have been achieved without Thurley’s unwavering commitment.

-On presenting Thurley with the award, FDA General Secretary Dave Penman praised her “courageous and principled” approach, describing her as an “invaluable leader in our ongoing campaign for a fully independent bullying and harassment procedure”.
+On presenting Djuna with the FDA’s 2019 Impact Award, FDA General Secretary Dave Penman praised her “courageous and principled” approach, describing her as an “invaluable leader in our ongoing campaign for a fully independent bullying and harassment procedure”.

 There was a major breakthrough when the House of Commons Commission voted unanimously to accept the recommendations from Dame Laura Cox’s report into bullying and harassment in full, which echoed the FDA’s long-standing demands for a truly independent complaints process that enabled historic cases to be properly investigated.

-While our fight for a fully independent complaints process is not over yet, the huge progress we’ve made thus far would not have been possible without Thurley’s leadership.
+While our fight for a fully independent complaints process is not over yet, the huge progress we’ve made thus far would not have been possible without Djuna’s leadership.